 There will also be activity and vendor tables in the hall.
 You may want to leave a little time to go shopping, or to try out some of the short activities at the tables.

-Pocket Con is completely FREE to all teens, kids, and adults accompanying them.
+Pocket Con is completely FREE.
 However, some activities/talks may be best suited for teens and adults, and will be noted as such in the program.
 We ask that children under 10 be accompanied by an adult.

 Facebook to stay informed.